MohamedNasirS/MohamedNasirS/README.md

 # 💫 About Me:
-I am the Founder and CEO of Slate Designers, an innovative design agency, and an Ambassador for the AI Student Community (AISC), where I work to foster AI awareness among students.
+I am the Founder and CEO of RecursAI, an innovative design agency, and an Ambassador for the AI Student Community (AISC), where I work to foster AI awareness among students.
 Additionally, I serve as a Canva Designer at Google Developer Groups and as a Business Analyst at Diffuse-AI, contributing my analytical expertise to emerging AI solutions.
 I also work as a UI/UX Designer at SeniorSense, creating intuitive interfaces for advanced technologies.
 Currently, I am pursuing my bachelor’s degree at Saveetha University, where I continue to hone my skills and expand my knowledge in design and technology.

 ## 🌐 Socials: